Have you been told to avoid deli meat, but not sure why?

 Food industry marketing has heavily promoted low-fat processed meats as a healthy choice.
 Now I know you are asking, but isn’t low-fat meat heart healthy?

-Technically yes, meat that is low in saturated fat manages cholesterol levels; however, processed meats often contain preservatives like excessive sodium and other additives such as nitrates that can cause oxidative stress and inflammation.
+Technically yes, meat that is low in saturated fat manages cholesterol levels; however, processed meats often contain preservatives with high sodium content and other additives such as sodium nitrates that can cause oxidative stress and inflammation, that carry health risks.
 This actually increases your risk of developing heart disease and other chronic illnesses.

 So instead of choosing low-fat processed meats, try sticking to low-fat unprocessed meats for overall health.